Brown Environmental Leadership Lab (BELL): Alaska

 Safety and Supervision

-You will have clear guidelines regarding where you can go alone or with a buddy.
+You will have clear guidelines regarding where you can go alone or with a peer.
 Staff are available for support and assistance 24 hours a day.
-Despite many students being experienced and competent travelers, the BELL staff expects all students to stay with the group at all times and provide notice if they need to separate from the group for any reason.
+Despite many students being experienced and competent travelers, the BELL staff expects all students to stay with the group at all times and provide notice if you need to separate from the group for any reason.

 Cell Phone Policy